dermi1002/lbp_popit-color-generator/README.md

 - [x] Add a toolbar to the program
 - [x] Add top-level windows for File Export and window closing prompt
 - [x] Add a new plain text Value list to deprecate .YAML support
+- [x] Figure out what to do with the Export Tab